junxit/us-congress-bills-109/metadata.md

 - 2005-07-28 — Introduced in Senate
 - 2005-07-28 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S9307)
 - 2005-07-28 — Sponsor introductory remarks on measure.
 (CR S9306-9307)
+- 2005-11-02 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+109-347.
+- 2006-05-24 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2006-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with an amendment in the nature of a substitute.
+With written report No. 109-301.
+- 2006-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici with an amendment in the nature of a substitute.
+With written report No. 109-301.
+- 2006-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 544.